hammoh7/Ethereum-Solidity/Notes/Solidity.md

    }
    ```
 8. Pure functions:-
    Pure functions are declared using the pure keyword.
 Pure functions are entirely deterministic and operate solely on their input parameters.
 They promise not to modify or read from the state of the contract.
-They cannot access or modify state variables or call other functions that modify state.
+They cannot access or modify state variables or call other functions that modify state.<br>
    Example-
    ```
    function add(uint256 i, uint256 j) public pure returns (uint256) {